craigtp/BookDigests/WIP/TheArtOfReadableCode.md

 - Create functions that wrap the "glue" code that often required within other functions.  e.g. Encrypting a string and returning an ASCII-armoured string result will require lots of conversions to and from byte arrays, this can be extracted to helper functions.
 - Whilst unrelated subproblem code should be aggressively extracted, it's possible to go too far.
 Each new added function has a cost in readability so be sure to balance that when refactoring.
 - The key goal when refactoring unrelated subproblems is to separate the generic code from the project-specific code.

+## Chapter 11 - One Task At A Time
+- Code should be organised so that it's doing only one task at a time.
+Breaking code into separate functions is good, but even within the same function, code should be logically grouped for each task.
+- Tasks can be small.
+For example, code that reacts to a user clicking a button to up vote or down vote something is actually performing two tasks - one to interpret the button click and parse it into numerical values and one to update the overall score.
+- Try to identify all of the tasks that a piece of code is doing.
+There's often multiple tasks at play - iterating a list, comparing values, computing results etc.  If each task isn't able to be easily extracted into its own function, try to group the tasks within the same function.
+Using "summary variables" can help here.

+## Chapter 12 - Turning Thoughts Into Code
+- Your code should be written following the key words you'd use to describe its function to a colleague in plain English.
+First, describe the code in plain English, look for the key words and phrases and write your code to match this description.
+- Using this technique, we can create code that is very readable.
+For example, if we have a function to determine if the user is authorised to access some resource based upon whether they're an admin or the resource owner, we would describe it in English as: "There are two way to be authorized, you are either an admin, or you are the document owner.
+If none of these, you're not authorized".
+The resulting code would be written to follow this, even if that results in `if` conditionals that may contain empty bodies.
+- The keywords and phrases used in the plain English description can often identify subproblems that can be extracted from the main logic.
+- If you can't describe the problem or your design in words, something is probably missing or undefined.
+Getting a program (or any idea) into words can really force it into shape.
+- This method of describing the program in plain English is often used when debugging code, where it's known as "rubber ducking".

+## Chapter 13 - Writing Less Code
+- The most readable code is no code at all.
+Every line of code you write is a line of code that must be tested and maintained.
+Reusing libraries or eliminating features can save time and keep a codebase lean.
+- Keep your codebase as small and lightweight as possible.
+The larger the codebase, the more complexity it contains.
+Create as much generic "utility" code as possible to remove duplication, remove unused code and unused or useless features, keep the project compartmentalized into disconnected subprojects.
+- Rethink requirements to solve the easiest version of the problem that still gets the job done.
+- Make sure to re-familiarise yourself every so often with the modules, types and methods if your language's standard library.
+The goal isn't to memorize it, but to ensure you have a sense of what's available.
+Leveraging code from the standard library means that's code you don't have to write yourself.